2020 Nashville tornado outbreak: Meteorological synopsis

 The threat for severe weather across Middle Tennessee and surrounding areas was not forecast well in advance.
 The Storm Prediction Center (SPC) first issued a slight risk across northeastern Arkansas into the Tennessee Valley area in their 1:00 a.m.
 CST (06:00 UTC) March 2 outlook.
 In their forecast, the SPC noted that an unstable atmosphere was likely to materialize ahead of an approaching cold front, but that this environment would likely be contained by a capping inversion for most of the day.

 By the afternoon hours, the SPC expected the combination of rich moisture, modest wind shear, and cold mid-level temperatures to promote the formation of supercells with a primary risk of large hail.
 Some tornadic activity appeared possible overnight given an increase in low-level winds.
 At 5:20 p.m.
 CST, the first tornado watch was issued from northern Arkansas northeastward into southern Indiana and western Kentucky as discrete storms began to develop.

 By 11:00 p.m.
 CST, as a surface low progressed northeastward through southern Missouri, sustained barometric pressure falls caused supercell storms to give way to an organized storm cluster that gradually weakened as it progressed into an area of less abundant moisture.
 As convection weakened to the north, the SPC began to monitor areas farther south – encompassing eastern Arkansas, West Tennessee, and southwestern Kentucky – for reinvigorated thunderstorm development as the northern jet stream amplified southeastward into the risk area.
 Strong wind shear coupled with low instability was expected to promote activity with "a risk for severe hail, strong surface gusts and perhaps potential for a tornado or two."
 At 11:20 p.m.
 CST, a localized tornado watch was issued across Middle Tennessee.
 In subsequent hours, a long-lived and intense supercell produced ten tornadoes along the Interstate 40 corridor.
 A few hours after the Tennessee event, as severe weather moved farther south, a couple weaker tornadoes touched down in central Alabama as the outbreak wound down.

 Tennessee supercell

 At 10:12 p.m.
 CST, the first tornado produced by the supercell touched down in Gibson County in West Tennessee.
 This tornado was rated EF1 and was followed minutes later by a stronger and longer-tracked EF2 tornado which traveled across much of Carroll County.
+A tornado warning was not issued for the first two tornadoes; the first tornado warning was issued prior to the development of third tornado.
 After causing minor to moderate damage with these two tornadoes, the supercell quickly produced a third tornado, also rated EF2, that touched down north of Camden in Benton County.
 This tornado produced significant damage along a nearly 19 mi path, killing one person in Benton County before crossing Kentucky Lake into Humphreys County in Middle Tennessee.
 It continued to produce damage until dissipating just north of Waverly at 11:31 p.m.
 CST.
 A fourth tornado, rated EF0, caused sporadic damage minutes later in the McEwen area.